 The County will continue its efforts to grow the residential, commercial and industrial construction economy by creating efficiencies in the permitting and inspections processes.
-The FY 2022 approved budget includes funding for contracts for third-party plan reviewers, on-line applications maintenance for current system modules and additional permitting, inspections and site road modules for the Permitting and Licensing System for the Department of Permitting Inspection and Enforcement to manage the Cell tower development, short term rental programs and improve the quality of commercial building inspections.
+The FY 2023 approved budget includes funding for contracts for third-party plan reviewers, online applications maintenance for current system modules and additional permitting, inspections and site road modules for the Permitting and Licensing System for the Department of Permitting, Inspection and Enforcement to manage the cell tower development, short term rental programs and improve the quality of commercial building inspections.
+Increased funding is allocated for additional contractual inspectors and engineers to supplement the work the County staff.

-The approved budget also supports the Department of Housing and Community Development and the Redevelopment Authority's efforts to focus on expanding access to a broad range of quality housing, promoting and increasing the supply of affordable housing, and enabling families to become self-sufficient.
-In support of that, the FY 2022 approved budget contains \$4.2 million from the Housing Investment Trust Fund for the Workforce Housing Gap Financing Program.
-Additionally, the approved budget funds the Housing Opportunities for All Workgroup and continued operating support for the comprehensive housing strategy plan.
-An additional \$2 million will be transferred to the Redevelopment Authority's capital budget to support the Glenarden Apartments Redevelopment.
+The approved budget also supports the Department of Housing and Community Development and the Redevelopment Authority's efforts to focus on expanding access to a broad range of quality housing, promoting and increasing the supply of affordable housing and enabling families to become self-sufficient.
+In support of that, the FY 2023 approved budget contains \$22.0 million from the Housing Investment Trust Fund.
+The funding supports the Workforce Housing Gap Financing Program.
+Additional funding is provided for consulting services to support the implementation of the comprehensive housing strategy (CHS) for affordable housing as well as a public awareness campaign.
+Funding totaling \$2.5 million will be transferred to the Redevelopment Authority's capital budget to support the Glenarden Apartments and Suitland Manor redevelopment projects.